What is a Breast Reduction?

 - Abnormal reaction to anesthesia

-At what age can a woman choose to undergo breast reduction surgery?
+At what age can you get a breast reduction?

 A breast reduction procedure can be performed at most ages.
 With younger patients being able to have breast reduction once the breasts have fully developed.
 Young candidates are typically young women in their teens who are experiencing abnormal growth in their breasts (compared to the proportion of their bodies).